-For the fourth year now Technische Universität Berlin offers the advanced Master of Business Law European and International Energy Law on the EUREF Campus in the center of Berlin.
+For the 7th year now Technische Universität Berlin offers the advanced Master of Business Law European and International Energy Law on the EUREF Campus in the center of Berlin.
 The course offers lawyers, legal practitioners, and economists an excellent opportunity to gain expertise in the field of international and European energy law.
 Students will become acquainted with the technical and economic foundations of energy markets as well as all areas of law relevant for the value chains in the electricity and gas sector.
 The curriculum covers competition law, regulatory law and economic fundamentals inter alia.

 Lecturers come from the international community (Germany, USA, UK, Russia, Switzerland, Belgium) and cover expertise in all relevant areas of energy regulation such as universities, European and national authorities (European Commission and National Regulatory Authority), international and national energy companies, major law firms, and courts.

 The course is supported by the Institute for Energy and Regulatory Law Berlin (enreg.eu).

 We are part of Technische Universität (TU) Berlin, which is one of Germany’s largest universities with currently more than 30,000 students.
 Committed to the principles of excellence and quality, TU Berlin offers outstanding performance in research and teaching and excellent skills for the students.
 The Technical University of Berlin is consistently ranked among the top academic institutions in the world.
 Notable alumni include Carl Bosch, Gustav Hertz, and many other noble prize winners and entrepreneurs.

 The MBL degree